Allylamine

 Allylamine is an organic compound with the formula C3H5NH2.
 This colorless liquid is the simplest stable unsaturated amine.

 Production and reactions

 All three allylamines, mono-, di-, and triallylamine, are produced by the treating allyl chloride with ammonia followed by distillation.
-Or by the reaction of allyl chloride with Hexamine.
+Or by the reaction of allyl chloride with hexamine.
 Pure samples can be prepared by hydrolysis of allyl isothiocyanate.
 It behaves as a typical amine.

 Polymerization can be used to prepare the homopolymer (polyallylamine) or copolymers.
 The polymers are promising membranes for use in reverse osmosis.

 Other allylamines

 Diallylamine is a precursor to industrial products.
 Functionalized allylamines have pharmaceutical applications.
-Pharmaceutically important allylamines include flunarizine and naftifine.
+Pharmaceutically important allylamines include flunarizine and naftifine; the latter spurred the development of Petasis' borono-Mannich reaction.
 Flunarizine aids in the relief of migraines while naftifine acts to fight common fungus causing infections such as athlete's foot, jock itch, and ringworm.